resilience-me/thing/README.md

 A user sends a payment request, which automatically performs the path finding and completes the payment, if possible.
 The server stores a receipt if payment was successful, an empty file named with the payment identifier, and the user can poll the receipt with GET_RECEIPT and the payment identifier as an argument to see if it exists as in if the payment succeeded (this allows the UDP connectionless approach. ) The user can clear old receipts with a command CLEAR_RECEIPTS.
 Receipts accumulate unless cleared.

 Payments via more than one pathway (if "bandwidth" of one pathway is not enough) have to be done manually for now.
 The sender and recipient have to agree to cancel the payment (essentially make backwards payment) if they do not manage to do enough payments.
+If the paths have already cleared such that that there is not enough trustlines to make the refund payment, the sender can manually set a trustline to the recipient for a temporary refund.

 ### Misc